The club is to be known as ‘The Flying Tin Cans’.

 timely replacement and continuity of the Board of Directors (BoD).
 For a long term or permanent leave of

-absence for a Board member, the replacement Board member will be made by the group as a whole
+absence for a Board member, the replacement Board member will be made by the club as a whole

 by order of a vote.